The concept of mindful technology is edging its way into the mainstream as more and more people want to break free of unhealthy digital habits.

 But it doesn’t have to be that way.

 Many of us never stop to consider that we can control our notifications, settings, and reminders.

 Sure, you might change a few things when you get a new phone or download an app.
 But when was the last time you thought critically about whether they’re really working for you?

 In this post, we’ll talk about how you can create a work environment that’s conducive to mindfulness.
 That includes easy tips, smart tools, and helpful resources to move you from frazzled to calm.

 Your coworkers will be asking for your secret, so be sure to share!

 Continue reading How to Manage Your Technology Notifications for a Mindful Workday

 Finding yourself consistently distracted by your Smartphone?
 In this 1 hour workshop, join Robert Plotkin, founder of Technology For Mindfulness and get the tools you need to gain back control in 2019.
-Click here for tickets
+Click here